 HOW TO BECOME A FASHION MARKETER

-If you want to work in marketing for a fashion brand, your first decision is whether you’d like a more general or specialised marketing role.
+If you’re looking at how to become a fashion marketer for a fashion brand, your first decision is whether you’d like a more general or specialised marketing role.
 You could choose to specialise in areas including social media, digital marketing or PR.

 Alternatively, you could take a more general role to try out different areas and then specialise further down the line.